Tommy’s easy fresh pumpkin pie in the Cascades

 Poke some holes in the pumpkin with a fork and place it whole into the oven.
 Put a sheet of foil beneath it to catch the drips.
 Set the timer for 20 minutes.

-Make crust (here are Tommy’s recipes, both gluten-free and regular) and lay it into a 9-inch pie pan.
-Or, cheat, and use a pre-made crust.
-I found an awesome gluten free one in in the town of Concrete at the 5B’s Bakery.
+Make a crust (here are Tommy’s recipes, both gluten-free and regular) and lay it into a 9-inch pie pan.

-Combine pumpkin, cream, eggs and spices.
-Beat with a mixer or a hand blender until smooth (do not over beat).
-Bake for 15 minutes in a 425º oven, then turn down to 350 for about 40 minutes.
-You will know the pie is done when it barely jiggles when you move it.
-Let it cool and serve with sweet (bourbon-spiked? ) whipped cream.
+Combine pumpkin, cream, eggs, spices and, if you want, alcohol.
+Beat with a mixer or a hand blender until smooth.
+Bake for 15 minutes in the 425º oven, then turn down to 350 and bake for 40 minutes.
+You will know the pie is done when it’s just set, but still jiggles when you move it.
+The secret to the pie not cracking is not to over-bake it and let it cool gently.
+Serve with whipped cream.